coderitual/js13k-2014/README.md

 elduel-js13k
 ============

-El duel is entry for 2014 js13games
+El duel is an entry for 2014 js13kgames